rushabhjhaveri/Rutgers-CS314/Notes/Scheme_Notes.md

 * a funcion application

 __Function Application__
-* written as a list
+* written as a list.
-* parens around the list; white space separates elements
+* parens around the list; white space separates elements.
-* first element in the list specifies a function
+* first element in the list specifies a function.
-* the remaining elements specify the arguments
+* the remaining elements specify the arguments.

+__To evaluate a function application__
+* Evaluate the first element.
+* Evaluate the remaining elements.
+* Apply the value of the first to the values of the rest.

+This is like the mathematical concept of a function.

+Function applications can be nested.